odud-by/uae-fdi-resilience-analysis/README.md

 The trade-off between the ARDL model and the trend anchor framework illustrates why blending is necessary.
 The ARDL specification captures historical dynamics and allows for partial normalization after exceptionally strong inflows.
 The trend anchor, by contrast, reflects the structural acceleration evident in 2023–2024.

 An equal-weighted blend (w_ARDL = 0.5) provides a neutral midpoint between normalization and momentum.
 However, forward-looking evidence supports an anchor-heavy baseline for policy interpretation.
 In practice, w_ARDL = 0.3 better aligns the forecast with current structural momentum.

-Given the breadth of evidence, this recommendation rests on three key considerations.
+Given the breadth of evidence, this recommendation rests on three key considerations:

 **1. Multi-year capital deployment in advanced technology**

 Large-scale AI and data infrastructure investments are committed and phased beyond 2025.
 The Microsoft–G42 partnership includes a $15 billion investment program, with significant deployment completed by end-2025 and additional capital scheduled through 2026–2029.
 The UAE’s 5 GW “Stargate” AI campus, supported by global partners including Nvidia and Oracle, is rolling out capacity through 2026.
 These are long-horizon capex programs, supporting a forecast that moderates gradually rather than reverting quickly.

 **2. Ongoing greenfield pipeline, not fully realized flows**

 While full-year 2025 inflow data are not yet available, greenfield announcements remain strong.
 Early-2025 project data show continued activity across technology, manufacturing, and free zones, with the UAE ranking second globally in project announcements and project values rising materially relative to prior years.
 Greenfield projects typically deploy capital over multiple years.
 This reduces the likelihood of an abrupt reversion toward pre-2023 inflow levels.

 **3. Explicit structural investment strategy**

 The National Investment Strategy 2031 targets raising annual FDI to AED 240 billion and expanding total FDI stock to AED 2.2 trillion.
 Complementary reforms — including 100% foreign ownership provisions and the NextGen FDI programme — reinforce competitiveness.
 This is an expansionary medium-term policy push, reinforcing that the post-2023 step-up reflects stronger positioning rather than a temporary surge.

 ---

-Taken together, recent inflows contain a structural component that the ARDL-only baseline likely understates.
+Taken together, recent inflows contain a structural component that the neutral baseline likely understates.
 For policy interpretation, w_ARDL = 0.3 is the recommended baseline.
 It keeps 2025 elevated and implies gradual moderation in 2026, rather than rapid mean reversion.

 The resulting forecast path under w_ARDL = 0.3 is shown below.